TransVault/documentation/portal/signup.md

 ## Creating a new subscription

 If you need to create a subscription you can do so on this page.
-You will be shown our terms and conditions and after agreeing to those your cloudficient application tenant will be created.
+You will be shown our terms and conditions and after agreeing to those your TransVault cloud platform tenant will be created.
 This usually takes a few seconds, and you'll be returned back to the subscription page afterwards.

 ## Launching the application